kazewong/personal-website/src/lib/assets/blogs/jax.md

 ---
 title: 'Anti patterns in JAX'
-date: "2023-12-03"
+date: '2023-12-03'
 tags: ['jax', 'python']
-shortDescription: "Common antipatterns in JAX"
+shortDescription: 'Common antipatterns in JAX'
 ---

 Coding in Jax is fairly straight forward, as advertised on their [github repo](https://github.com/google/jax).

 However, thinking in Jax takes quite a bit of suffering to get used to.
 Here are some common antipatterns I have come across while coding in Jax.

 ## For-loops